 Dean discretion will be used for permitting students to drive.
-Only students with paid parking permits may be allowed to park in the student parking lots.
+Only students with paid parking permits or pay for daily parking are allowed to park in the student parking lots.

 Parking Permits Purchase:

 2. The Student Driving and Parking Permit form must be completed online with parent signature.
 Have your license plate number(s) with you and any other driver’s information as well.
 If it’s the first time in FeePay, your student ID # will be required as well to access items available to LSHS students.